grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/01 JavaScript Extensions.md

 </CodeGroup>

-## Compiling your extended k6
+## Compile your extended k6

-We can then build a k6 binary including this extension by running:
+To build a k6 binary with this extension, run this command:

 ```bash
 $ xk6 build --with xk6-compare=.
 ```

 > When building from source code, `xk6-compare` is the Go module name passed to `go mod init`.
 > Usually, this would be a URL similar to `github.com/grafana/xk6-compare`.

-## Using your extension
+## Use your extension

 Now we can use the extension in a test script!

+Make a file with a name like `test.js`, then add this code:

 <CodeGroup labels={["test.js"]} lineNumbers={[true]}>